From single-particle to many-body chaos in Yukawa--SYK: theory and a cavity-QED proposal: Introduction

 \section{Introduction}

 Understanding the nature of quantum chaos across different physical regimes remains a central challenge in modern theoretical physics~\cite{Berry1977, BGS1984, haake_quantum_1991, Mehta2004, DAlessio2016}.
 Solvable models such as the Sachdev–Ye–Kitaev (SYK)~\cite{SY93,Kitaev2015} model play a pivotal role in this endeavor, as they provide analytical tractability of complex phenomena such as thermalization~\cite{Deutsch1991,Srednicki1994,Rigol2008,Sonner:2017hxc, Larzul_2022, Bandyopadhyay_2023,Louw_2022,Paviglianiti_2023,Jaramillo_2025,Perugu_2025} and information scrambling~\cite{Maldacena:2016hyu,Polchinski:2016xgd,Maldacena_2016}, while also connecting concepts across multiple areas of physics.
 For instance, the SYK model serves as a minimal framework for studying the strange-metal phase of unconventional superconductors~\cite{Chowdhury2022} and, in the context of quantum gravity, offers an insightful realization of the AdS/CFT correspondence~\cite{Cotler2016,Maldacena:2016upp} through its holographic duality with Jackiw–Teitelboim (JT) gravity~\cite{Jackiw:1984je,Teitelboim:1983ux}.
 Despite these exceptional features, the SYK model is a maximally chaotic system~\cite{Maldacena_2016}.
 In its standard formulation, it is therefore unable to capture more intricate phenomena such as the onset of ergodicity breaking~\cite{Turner:2017fxc,Suntajs2020,Sels2021,Schiulaz2019} and the crossover from chaotic to integrable or many-body localized dynamics~\cite{Basko_2006,Kravtsov_2015,Abanin:2018yrt}, which remain central challenges in developing a comprehensive understanding of quantum chaos.
-In this work, we address this question through the Yukawa--SYK (YSYK) model~\cite{Schmalian_YSYK, Wan2020,wang_quantum_2020,pan_yukawa-syk_2021}, which we argue naturally interpolates between these regimes.
+In this work, we study the Yukawa--SYK (YSYK) model~\cite{Schmalian_YSYK, Wan2020,wang_quantum_2020,pan_yukawa-syk_2021}, which we argue naturally interpolates between many-body chaotic behavior and regimes with either slowed, constrained, or non-ergodic dynamics.